All Episodes

 I really think they're beyond it.

-It's gonna absolutely crush you.
+It's going to absolutely crush you.

-And you get you get what you deserve.
+And you get what you deserve.

 Oh, Charlie Kirk's lead overdose is irrelevant, honestly.